ArnabIITP/LynqIt/AI-RETRY-IMPLEMENTATION.md

 The AI API integration was experiencing issues with:
 1. Rate limiting from the OpenRouter API
 2. Error responses being shown to users instead of retrying
-3. The "Together" provider with "meta-llama/llama-3.2-11b-vision-instruct:free" model sometimes returning errors
+3. The model sometimes returning errors

 ## Solution